Shares subdued as investors flip-flop on rate rises

 "The whole world was mega short the US dollar, and that's in good part has probably been cleaned out already, and now we take a wee breath before the next move up," said Westpac currency analyst Imre Speizer.

-Bitcoin stabilised in Asian and European trading and was last up 4.1% at $32,941.
+Bitcoin stabilised in Asian and European trading and was last at $31,575 having nearly halved in value over the last three months.
 Bitcoin and other cryptocurrencies had come in for heavy selling on Monday, hurt by a tightening crackdown on trading and mining in China.

 Spot gold added 0.3% to $1,787.61 an ounce and copper steadied at $9,192 a tonne having dropped nearly 15% over the last 6 weeks.
 It is still up more than double where it was during the first peak of COVID concern early last year.